pymc-devs/pymc/sphinxdocs/tutorial.rst

 .. figure:: _images/missing.*
    :width: 800 px

-   Trace and posterior distribution of the missing data points in the example.
+   Trace, autocorrelation plot and posterior distribution of the missing data points in the example.